 Squeezing the remaining costs of production will be essential for commercial success.
 The real scope for savings is the cost of input material.
 Meat essentially contains three cell types: muscle cells, fat cells and connective cells.
 Each of these cell types has to be cultured and combined into the product.
 In cell culture, the main input costs are the base media and growth factors.
 Base media made at scale using simple components can likely be brought down to $1-$2 per litre.
 So the final scope for savings is the growth factors.

 Some cells produce but don’t require growth factors.
 Companies such as Integriculture are using such cells to condition media before it reaches product cells.
 By doing so, they can also claim their product is free of recombinant growth factors – a divisive issue in traditional farming.
 However, feeder cells add a significant level of process complexity and most companies are opting for recombinant products which, with optimized production processes generating protein yields approaching 10g/L can be purchased at prices as low as <$10/mg.

-There’s seems little room for improvement.
-However, apart from cost of manufacture, reducing growth factor requirements may be a strategy worth pursuing.
-Growth factors are fragile proteins which rapidly degrade in cell culture media.
+There seems little room for improvement.
+However, apart from the cost of manufacture, reducing growth factor requirements may be a strategy worth pursuing.
+Growth factors are fragile proteins that rapidly degrade in cell culture media.
 Most of the growth factor added never even touches the cells.
 Delivering these growth factors to cells in a more efficient way could reduce waste

 Suspension culture, in which cells are grown on the surface of microcarriers (microscopic particles), is an efficient and widely used process.
 Putting the growth factors in the microcarriers rather than in the media would enable growth factor supply directly to the cells rather than face degradation in the large volume of culture media.
 PODS growth factor crystals are particularly suitable for this – their robust nature means they could be readily incorporated into microcarrier production processes and their slow release eliminates the need for further addition during culture.